atomjump/loop-server/README.md

 # AtomJump Messaging Server

-This acts as a server to the AtomJump Messaging open source web-service at http://github.com/atomjump/loop
+This acts as a server to the AtomJump Messaging Web-service at http://github.com/atomjump/loop